ebtc-protocol/ebtc/README.md

 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|
 | [![Test contracts](https://github.com/Badger-Finance/ebtc/actions/workflows/test-contracts.yml/badge.svg)](https://github.com/Badger-Finance/ebtc/actions/workflows/test-contracts.yml) | [![codecov](https://codecov.io/gh/Badger-Finance/ebtc/branch/main/graph/badge.svg?token=JZ8V8KI5D6)](https://codecov.io/gh/Badger-Finance/ebtc) |

+eBTC is a collateralized crypto asset soft pegged to the price of Bitcoin and built on the Ethereum network.
+It is backed exclusively by Staked Ether (stTEH) and powered by immutable smart contracts with no counterparty reliance.
+It’s designed to be the most decentralized synthetic BTC in DeFi and offers the ability for anyone in the world to borrow BTC at no cost.

-eBTC is a decentralized protocol that allows Staked ETH (stETH) holders to borrow debt against this token collateral without paying interest.
-After locking up stETH as collateral in a smart contract and creating an individual position called a "CDP", the user can get instant liquidity by minting eBTC, a BTC-pegged synthetic asset.
+After locking up stETH as collateral in a smart contract and creating an individual position called a "CDP", the user can get instant liquidity by minting eBTC.
 Each CDP is required to be collateralized at a fixed minimum ratio determined by the protocol.
-Any holder of eBTC can redeem that eBTC for the underlying collateral at any time.

-The redemption and liquidation mechanisms along with algorithmically adjusted redemption fees help ensure stability.
-This stability is maintained via economically-driven user interactions and arbitrage, rather than by active governance or monetary interventions.
+The redemption and liquidation mechanisms help ensure stability is maintained via economically-driven user interactions and arbitrage, rather than by active governance or monetary interventions.

 ## eBTC Audit - What's in scope
 `/packages/contracts/contracts` (all files in the base directory)